MR

 Pros

-• Exclusive “5 Star” Membership: If you make a minimum of 15 trades quarterly or invest a minimum of $250,000, you will be automatically enrolled in the BMO 5 Star Program.
-This program offers exclusive rates and pricing, pro trading and research tools
+• If you make 15 trades quarterly or invest a minimum of $250,000, you will be automatically enrolled in the BMO 5 Star Program

-• Multiple Trading Platforms: The BMO InvestorLine offers different options for trading.
-You can choose to invest yourself through a financial advisor or the BMO’s Robo-advisor.
+• You can invest yourself through a financial advisor or the BMO’s Robo-advisor.

 Cons

-• Higher Fees: Unlike other online brokerages, BMO InvestorLine charges high fees.
-It charges a flat fee of $9.95 per trade and a $25 maintenance fee every quarter for those that invest less than $15,000 or less than 2 commission trades every 6 months.
+• BMO InvestorLine charges high fees, a flat fee of $9.95 per trade and a $25 maintenance fee every quarter for those that invest less than $15,000 or less than two commission trades every six months.

-• Not Beginner-Friendly: The trading tools provided by BMO InvestorLine are more suitable for intermediate and advanced investors, not beginner investors.
+• Its trading tools are more suitable for intermediate and advanced investors, not beginner investors.

-• High Minimum Investment: Most BMO InvestorLine accounts require a $5,000 minimum balance for trading.
-This makes it obvious that the platform is not for the less wealthy investor.
+• Most accounts require a $5,000 minimum balance for trading, which makes it obvious that the platform is not for the less wealthy investor.

-• Customer Services: BMO InvestorLine has poor customer service, making it less reliable.
-Many users complain how phone calls are not answered, and emails are not responded to.
+• The platform has poor customer service, making it less reliable, as many users complain about how phone calls are not answered, and emails are not responded to.

 Here are the current accounts available on BMO InvestorLine: